Why choose Lemonade?

 How is Lemonade structured?

 Lemonade is the name for products and services provided by one or more of the Lemonade subsidiary companies.
 Lemonade, Inc., a public benefit corporation organized under Delaware law in the United States, is the parent company of the group.
-There are five subsidiary companies under it:
+There are six subsidiary companies under it: